FAQs: Applying for Master degree programmes at the Department of Business and Economics

 The programme Business Intelligence and Process Management offers just 20 places, whereas the Master programmes Marketing Management (dt./engl.) and Global Supply Chain and Operations Management have 40 available places and the programme Finance, Accounting, Controlling and Taxation (FACT) has 80 places.

-Due to experience we receive always many more applications than places are available.
+We usually receive many more applications than there are places available.

-The admission process for the winter semester starts in July (applicants who apply through uni-assist will be informed by e-mail).
+The admission process for the winter semester starts in July.
 It may last until September.
-Then letters of refusal will be sent.
+You will be informed about an admission by email.

 You are more than welcome to apply, if you meet the requirements.
 At this point of the application process we cannot decide whether your former study background matches the mandatory academic courses.
-The final decision, whether your academic background is considered sufficient will be made by the board.
+The final decision, whether your academic background is considered sufficient will be made by the admission board after the application period.

 Enrolment

-In case of examinations later than the application period it is possible to make an exception and to hand in your degree later.
-Therefore we would need a provisional official transcript (including a provisional average Bachelor/Diploma grade) from your university.
-Additionally you would have to hand in a verification from your university that the study aim will be achieved by the start of your master programme (30.09).
+In case of examinations later than the application period, it is possible to make an exception and to hand in your degree later.
+In that case we need a provisional official transcript (including a provisional average Bachelor/Diploma grade) from your university.
+Additionally, you would have to hand in a verification from your university that the study aim will be achieved by the start of your master’s programme (30.
+September).
 If you receive your final certificate after the admission, please send a copy directly to the HWR Berlin.

 Financial aspects